-- On the flip side, there is also the main protagnist, Tanjiro, who is a rare noncomical male example.
-He is quite emotionally open and cries many times over the course of the series.
-Most often his tears are used to convey his genuinely kind-hearted nature.
+- There is also the main protagnist, Tanjiro, who is a rare noncomical male example.
+He is quite emotionally open and cries quite frequently.
+In nearly all cases, Tanjiro's tears are used to convey his genuinely kind-hearted and emotionally intelligent nature.

 - A male example: Tommy from Digimon Frontier starts off as a shy, easily frightened crybaby who really wants to go home after being taken to the Digital World.
 He thankfully grows out of this later on.